 Phase 0: Notification of Intent to Run or nomination

-Only openSUSE members have the right to run for a board seat, except if they are in the Election Committee.
+Only openSUSE members are eligible to run for openSUSE Board openings.
+Election Committee Officials, however, are not eligible to run in order to avoid conflicts of interest.
 To stand for a position in the openSUSE board please send a mail to

 Phase 1: Campaign

-- plenty of blog entries on the upcoming election by the candidates
+- plenty of campaign releases about the upcoming election by the candidates in openSUSE Communication outlets;

 Phase 2: Election

-All persons with voting right will be able to cast their votes using openSUSE Connect.
-Once a vote has been submitted it may not be changed afterwards.
+All persons with voting rights will be able to cast their votes using a link emailed to them mentioning https://elections.opensuse.org.
+Once a vote has been submitted, it can be changed until the end of the election period.
 All votes are stored anonymously in the electronic system.